In the UK cycling is as popular as ever, with almost 2 million journeys made by bike every day on British roads, according to data from cyclinguk.org.

 |All child casualties||16,090|

 If you have unfortunately been involved in a cycle accident, you may be able to claim compensation for any injuries and damage sustained.
+If you have luckily not been involved in a cycling accident, read our top tips for staying safe on the road here.

 Contact our dedicated team of cycle accident specialist solicitors today for free initial legal advice.
 Call 0800 093 6313 or use our quick online claims form.